|

 throughout the region.

-or with food.”
+their own or with food.”

 Mark Colvin, Colvin Vineyards, Walla Walla Valley

-varietals from selected vineyards each vintage.
-Vintages vary more from year to year in the Pacific
+wine-grape varietals from selected vineyards each vintage.
+Vintages vary

-Northwest than in many other North American winegrowing regions;
+more from year to year in the Pacific Northwest than in many other North

-annual quest to find the “perfect” balance of flavors, acid levels and structure in
+“perfect” balance of flavors, acid levels and structure in their wines,

-varietals to create their final, nuanced blends.
+their final, nuanced blends.

-Captivated by the synergism of blending wines, renowned Washington
+Captivated by the synergism of blending wines,

-winemaker, wine consultant and winery designer Brian Carter organized Brian Carter Cellars as
+renowned Washington winemaker, wine consultant and winery designer Brian

-a boutique artisan
+Carter organized Brian Carter Cellars as a boutique artisan

-exclusively on an array of hand-crafted European-style blended wines.
+focus exclusively on an array of hand-crafted European-style blended wines.

 General manager Mike Stevens recently announced plans for a Woodinville-area